RaunakJha24/debian-12/README.md

 * You can eject the USB once you see the prompt on the screen.

 ## 6 Boot into Debian
-* Now, the system the boot for the first time into Debian, you need to complete the process.
+* Now, the system will boot for the first time into Debian.
 * Finally, you will be asked for the user password.